theshiftstudio/flutter_firebase_redux_sync/article.md

 and offers an efficient way to hook-up into an external event driven system like Cloud Firestore, or Firebase Realtime Database.

+This was a long read, I know.
+Thanks hanging in there!

 You can find the entire project on [github](https://github.com/theshiftstudio/flutter_firebase_redux_sync).

+## Unrelated
+### If want to use Cloud Firestore in your projects please vote for [this](https://github.com/flutter/plugins/pull/343) pull request and the covered issues.
+I need those timestamps.